 - 1. Travel Packs to inform employees, one per employee, from first occupation what sustainable travel choices are in the surrounding area including incentives to encourage changes in travel behaviour towards the greater use of sustainable travel modes can be supplied through the County Council at (average) £52.85 per pack - 2.
 6 month bus passes, one per employee (2 application forms to be included in Travel Packs and funded by the developer); to encourage new residents and employees to use bus services, to establish changes in travel behaviour from first occupation and promote usage of sustainable travel modes other than the car (can be supplied through the County Council at (average) £360.00 per pass NOTE it is very unlikely that a development will get 100% take-up of passes. - 3.
 A contribution of £11,337.50 for the monitoring of the Site Wide Travel Plan and the effects of the development using the County Council's monitoring programme (currently STARS for). - 4.
-Prior to the occupation of 30% of development a contribution of £289,762.88 towards improvements at the Nanpantan Road/ Snell's Nook Lane signal junction. - Delivery of the A512 roundabout and site access, reservation of the land required for the duelling of the A512 associated with the access and roundabout works to be completed in accordance with signed S278 (Highways Act 1980) signed on the 22nd July 2019 and referenced HTWMT/4033 and contribution of £1.8m - 6.
-As indicated on the master plan ref: 10-161-001, MP0-001 Rev P, the land around the two new points of access onto Snells Nook Lane to be reserved to allow the junctions to be fully upgraded to roundabouts at a future date should that be deemed necessary and not developed out in any way that would negate this. - 7.
+Prior to the occupation of 30% of development a contribution of £289,762.88 towards improvements at the Nanpantan Road/ Snell's Nook Lane signal junction. - 5.
+Delivery of the A512 roundabout and site access, reservation of the land required for the duelling of the A512 associated with the access and roundabout works to be completed in accordance with signed S278 (Highways Act 1980) signed on the 22nd July 2019 and referenced HTWMT/4033 and contribution of £1.8m

+- 6. As indicated on the master plan ref: 10-161-001, MP0-001 Rev P, the land around the two new points of access onto Snells Nook Lane to be reserved to allow the junctions to be fully upgraded to roundabouts at a future date should that be deemed necessary and not developed out in any way that would negate this. - 7.
 At the request of the Local Highway Authority to pay the costs associated with a Traffic Regulation Order submitted by the LHA and relating to works to Snells Nook Lane between the southern access to site on Snells Nook Lane and the junction with Snells Nook Lane and the A512 junction to the north. - 8.
-Control of the uses and restriction of any changes within that use class. - 9.
+Control of the uses and restriction of any changes within that use class (including to restrict knowledge-based uses within B1 and B2). - 9.
 Control of the use to conform to the floor area for that use specified in the DAS and use for the TA. - 10.
 A definition of 'Knowledge based sector'.
 To be cross referenced with a condition that restricts the B1 and B2 uses to that defined in the S106. - 11.
 Phasing of the development and the proportionate build out of the 'ancillary' hub. - 12.
 The setting up of a management company to manage and maintain the green infrastructure and public open space within the site in perpetuity. - 13.
-An economic strategy that includes delivery of a percentage of skilled apprenticeships for the employment and construction uses on the site.
+An economic strategy that includes delivery of a percentage of skilled apprenticeships for the employment and construction uses on the site. - 14.
+A monetary contribution to be agreed for monitoring of the development uses by officers of the Borough Council.